dippynark/scm-controller/README.md

 ## Adoption

-GitHub does not allow two different webhooks with the same parameters (unless they are created diabled).
+GitHub does not allow two different webhooks with the same parameters (unless they are created inactive).
 For safety we opt to not allow SCM controller to adopt existing webhooks and instead raise an error if there is a collision.

 ## TODO